 For a really unique and special celebration, enjoy an afternoon tea inspired by Roald Dahl's “Charlie and the Chocolate Factory” characters.
-At One Aldwych hotel, you’ll be treated to a sweet-filled teatime which even includes a chocolate tea made with Peruvian cocoa nibs!
+At One Aldwych hotel, you’ll be treated to a sweet-filled teatime which even includes a chocolate tea made with Peruvian cocoa nibs.
 The presentation, including a miniature milkshake bottle with a striped straw, and a cheesecake filled chocolate egg dusted with gold, will also delight.
-See if you can guess the flavor of your personal sized homemade cotton candy floss and be sure to bring your illustrated menu home - it’s a gift!
-This is such a fun and quirky way to enjoy this traditional English ritual.
-One Aldwych is in the heart of trendy Covent Garden where you’ll also find this two bedroom Up On Cloud Nine which features a light-filled sitting room thanks to the beautiful and expansive glass ceiling.
+See if you can guess the flavor of your personal homemade candy floss and be sure to bring your illustrated menu home - it’s a gift!
+This is a fun and quirky take on this traditional English ritual, and among the best high teas in London for children - why not combine with a stay in one of London's best neighbourhoods for families?

-Afternoon tea is meant to be an indulgent experience likely consumed infrequently but if you would prefer to make the meal a little healthier or perhaps for dietary or health reasons you need some lighter fare, consider booking your high tea at Brown’s Hotel steps away from Tiffany and Co and just a 12 minute walk to Buckingham Palace.
-Their “Tea-Tox Healthy Afternoon Tea” features fruity iced teas, salads, a beetroot crepe, lots of fresh fruit and some sugar and gluten free baked treats.
+Afternoon tea is generally an indulgent experience and consumed infrequently, but if you would prefer to make the meal a little healthier (or perhaps for dietary or health reasons you need some lighter fare), consider booking your high tea at Brown’s Hotel.
+Their “Tea-Tox Healthy Afternoon Tea” features fruity iced teas, salads, a beetroot crepe, lots of fresh fruit and some sugar - and gluten-free baked treats.

-For sheer opulence and to really echo the aristocratic beginnings of the afternoon tea service head to the Hotel Cafe Royal.
-You’ll find the magnificent Oscar Wilde lounge, named after one of the most famous guests, adorned with golden details and rich red seating.
+For sheer opulence and to really echo the aristocratic beginnings of afternoon tea, head to the Hotel Cafe Royal.
+Here you’ll find the magnificent Oscar Wilde lounge, adorned with golden details and rich red seating and named after one of the most famous guests.
 The hotel has partnered with French perfumer and artist Diptyque to inject fresh cut flowers and spring aromas into the traditional menu.
 Start the taste exploration with an amuse bouche of goats cheese and orange blossom muffin, before enjoying a royal favourite of coronation chicken with golden raisins.
-The service also includes the option to sample an exclusive blend named “Oscar” after the famous poet and playwright made with Lapsang Souchong leaves.
+The service also includes the option to sample the exclusive "Oscar" blend, named after the famous poet and playwright and made with Lapsang Souchong leaves.

-For a slightly more grown-up afternoon, tea just add cocktails!
-Dandelyan, is the award-winning cocktail bar inside the Mondrian London hotel which offers views across the Thames.
-This Wyld afternoon tea includes course by course botanically inspired cocktails such as the Bankside Swizzle which blends Bacardi, pineapple cordial, and citrus and lemon balm or the Fluff and Fold Royale Lime, made with fresh basil and cacao liqueur, all topped up with bubbly prosecco and served with a lemon marshmallow!
-For your culinary delights, you’ll be served a goats cheese rarebit on 7-grain toast, a selection of sandwiches and shortbreads, and of course plenty of cakes and tarts.
-Stay close by in the artsy South Bank district by reserving this one bedroom mid-century designed flat with views of the London Eye right from the doorstep, selected and reviewed for you by the expert inspectors at Plum Guides.
+For a slightly more grown-up option in this guide to the best high tea in London, just add cocktails.
+Lyaness is the award-winning cocktail bar at the Mondrian London Hotel, offering views across the Thames.
+This Wyld afternoon tea includes botanically inspired cocktails such as the Bankside Swizzle, which blends Bacardi, pineapple cordial, citrus and lemon balm; or the Fluff and Fold Royale Lime, made with fresh basil and cacao liqueur, all topped up with bubbly prosecco and served with a lemon marshmallow.
+Things only get better when the food arrives.
+You’ll be served a goats cheese rarebit on 7-grain toast, a selection of sandwiches and shortbreads and, of course, plenty of cakes and tarts.
+Stay close by in the artsy South Bank district, or explore other homes in our guide to the safest places to stay in London.

-This iconic London establishment opened in 1856, serves a variety of afternoon teas daily including a sitting designed just for children complete with a colouring page and dainty fairy cakes.
-Adults can choose to add champagne to their tea service to make it an even more indulgent treat and will also enjoy a selection of sandwiches with luxurious fillings like Clarence Court duck egg and smoked salmon, all served on their elegant art deco inspired bone china.
+When it comes to the best high tea in London, it would be unthinkable not to mention Claridges.
+This iconic London establishment opened in 1856 and serves a variety of afternoon teas daily, including a sitting designed just for children - complete with a colouring page and dainty fairy cakes.
+Adults can choose to add champagne to their tea service to make it an even more indulgent treat and will also enjoy a selection of sandwiches with luxurious fillings like Clarence Court duck egg and smoked salmon, all served on elegant Art Deco-inspired bone china.